Differentiation and Advantages (AskBio's Toolbox)

 In summary, this technology provides for significantly increased transduction efficiency, earlier onset of gene expression, reduced manufacturing requirements, and is compatible with all AAV serotypes evaluated to date.

-Vectors based upon naturally occurring AAV serotypes possess a restricted ability to deliver DNA to certain tissues, and a potential liability of naturally delivering DNA to off-target tissues.
-These characteristics are the direct result of evolutionary pressures associated with the natural route of infection and with the dependent association with a helper virus.
-Genetic engineering has allowed for the development of a new generation of AAV vectors – called chimerics – that have novel surface properties that are custom designed to fit a given therapeutic application.
+Vectors based upon naturally occurring AAV serotypes have broad tropism, and therefore a potential of naturally delivering DNA to off-target tissues.
+These characteristics are the direct result of evolutionary pressures associated with natural route of infection and with the dependent association with a helper virus.
+Genetic engineering has allowed for the development of a new generation of AAV vectors – called chimeric – that have novel surface properties that are custom designed to fit a given therapeutic application.
 We have developed novel chimeric AAV capsids that mediate efficient gene delivery to a given tissue target while being de-targeted from tissues that normally accumulate the highest levels of AAV, while also possessing novel immunological properties.

-The chimeric technology overcomes two challenges observed in using AAV-based vectors.
-First, each natural AAV serotype has a limited range of host- and tissue- tropisms.
-For AAV to deliver its cargo, it must first bind to a receptor on the outer side of the cell membrane of the target cell.
-Not all cells display the receptor needed to facilitate AAV entry, meaning that the virus in its natural state, can deliver genes to a finite range of target cells.
-AskBio’s technology, namely chimeric, hybrid vectors take great leaps towards solving this challenge.
 Our proprietary chimeric technique of designing capsid proteins derived from multiple AAV serotypes, and including capsid sequences from other viruses, has been shown to alter the natural tropism range of the resulting chimeric AAV vectors.
-These engineered vectors allow for targeting specific tissues over others after systemic administration (e.g., CNS, Cardiac, Muscle, etc.), as well as the ability to de-target tissues (e.g., de-targeting liver).
+These engineered vectors allow for targeting specific tissues/cells over others after systemic administration (e.g., Central Nervous System, Cardiac, Muscle, etc.), as well as the ability to de-target organs (e.g., de-targeting liver).

 Heparin and heparan sulfate binding chimeric vectors